killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 ### Actual office

 Semi-static setup.
-Will probably only need to move to another place when I least expect it.
+Will probably only need to move to another place when I least expect it (per Murphy's law).

 - Cinema Display or similar, 1920×1200 @ 60 Hz, HDMI or DVI connector
-- USB-A for mouse and keyboard (mouse actually plugged into Apple keyboard to one USB-A port should suffice)
+- USB-A for mouse and keyboard (mouse actually plugged into Apple keyboard so one USB-A port should suffice)
 - Gigabit ethernet
 - Headphones via 3.5mm jack
 - USB-C charger